ar.snap.com/lens-studio

 Frequently Asked Questions

-Do I need to rig 3D clothing models before importing?
+Do I have to manually rig 3D clothing before importing?

 Conclusion